 5.7 Discontinuous Reception (DRX)

 The MAC entity may be configured by RRC with a DRX functionality that controls the UE's PDCCH monitoring activity for the MAC entity's C-RNTI, CI-RNTI, CS-RNTI, INT-RNTI, SFI-RNTI, SP-CSI-RNTI, TPC-PUCCH-RNTI, TPC-PUSCH-RNTI, TPC-SRS-RNTI, AI-RNTI, SL-RNTI, SL-CS-RNTI, SL-PRS-RNTI, SL-PRS-CS-RNTI, SL Semi-Persistent Scheduling V-RNTI and cellDTRX-RNTI.
 When using DRX operation, the MAC entity shall also monitor PDCCH according to requirements found in other clauses of this specification.
 When in RRC_CONNECTED, if DRX is configured, for all the activated Serving Cells, the MAC entity may monitor the PDCCH discontinuously using the DRX operation specified in this clause; otherwise the MAC entity shall monitor the PDCCH as specified in TS 38.213 [6].

+DRX functionality can be configured with LP-WUS.
+There are two LP-WUS options to control the UE’s PDCCH monitoring activity.
+In LP-WUS Option 1-1, if the MAC entity does not receive a LP-WUS indication from lower layer, it does not monitor the PDCCH during the next occurrence of the on-duration.
+In LP-WUS Option 1-2, if the MAC entity receives a LP-WUS indication from lower layer, after a time offgset it starts a PDCCH monitoring timer for UE’s PDCCH monitoring.

 NOTE 1: Void